rubyforgood/casa/README.md

 If you have any troubles running tests, check out the files in `.github/workflow/` which is what makes the CI build run.

+If additional work arises from your commit that is outside the scope of the issue it resolves, please open a new issue and either:
+- assign it to yourself if you'd like to take it on
+- or add it to the to-do column without an assignee so someone else can pick up this new issue.

 **Local email**

 We are using [Letter Opener](https://github.com/ryanb/letter_opener) in